- Elementary School

 Lynnette Howes is the second and third grade teaching assistant, and this is her ninth year at St. Clare School.
 Away from school, Mrs. Howes enjoys spending time with her kids, hiking, camping, and reading.

 Lori Haugsten teaches third grade at St. Clare School.
 Originally from Portland, Mrs. Haugsten has lived in a variety of places throughout the United States.
 She graduated from Portland State University with a BS in Elementary Education after working as an administrative assistant at Tektronix.
 Mrs. Haugsten as taught in the Archdiocese of Portland for 34 years, and this is her third year teaching full-time at St. Clare School.
 In her free time.
-Mrs. Haugsten enjoys reading, walking, traveling, and spending time with family and friends.
-She has been married for almost 35 years and resides in Hillsboro.
+Mrs. Haugsten enjoys reading, walking, traveling, quilting and spending time with family and friends.
+She lives in Hillsboro with her husband and their fluffy companion, Mighty.

 Miss Mac enjoys basketball—playing, as well as coaching—and currently coaches JV basketball at Jesuit High School, where she also serves as the JV assistant softball coach.
 In her spare time, Miss Mac enjoys golf, boating, snow skiing, playing the piano, reading, cooking, and traveling.